totalhack/zillion/README.md

 supports.
 That said the support and testing levels in `Zillion` vary at the moment.
 In particular, the ability to do type conversions, database reflection, and kill running queries all require some database specific code for support.
-The following list summarizes support:
+The following list summarizes known support levels.
+Your mileage may vary with untested database technologies that SQLAlchemy supports (it might work just fine, just hasn't been tested yet).

 * SQLite: supported and tested
-* MySQL: supported and *moderately* tested
+* MySQL: supported and tested
 * PostgreSQL: supported and *lightly* tested
 * MSSQL: not tested
 * Oracle: not tested